fortedigital/Forte.Functions.Testable/README.md

 [![Nuget](https://img.shields.io/nuget/v/Forte.Functions.Testable.svg?label=NuGet)](https://www.nuget.org/packages/Forte.Functions.Testable/)

-By leveraging DurableOrchestrationClientBase, this project implements InMemoryOrchestrationClient which allows durable functions to be executed in-memory and observed with no mocking.
+By leveraging `IDurableOrchestrationClient` and the related interfaces, this project implements an `InMemoryOrchestrationClient` which allows durable functions to be executed in-memory and observed with no mocking.
 For example, you could write a test such as:

 ```c#
 [TestMethod]